smoya/ratio/README.md

 It will create a service with only one instance.
 Please modify the files in [deploy/kubernetes](deploy/kubernetes) accordingly with your needs.

+The default limit is `100/h`, but you can change it directly in the `deployment.yaml` file.

 > Note: For simplification, the ratio is deployed with the `inmemory` slide window storage.
 We encourage to deploy it
 > with Redis as Storage, as the `inmemory` is not meant to be used in production.